May 30 - September 15, annually

 Aren’t all Quilt Gardens in parks?

 Not necessarily.
 The beauty of the Quilt Gardens is that they are practically everywhere - next to businesses, on the lawns of historic sites, and in heavily traveled downtowns and public places - but parks are a wonderful complement to gardens.
-Four Quilt Gardens are located in public parks or botanic gardens - Abshire Park in Goshen, Central Park in Elkhart, Krider World’s Fair Garden in Middlebury, and Wellfield Botanic Gardens in Elkhart.
+Five Quilt Gardens are located in public parks or botanic gardens - Abshire Park in Goshen, Central Park in Elkhart, Elkhart Environmental Center in Elkhart, Krider World’s Fair Garden in Middlebury, and Wellfield Botanic Gardens in Elkhart.

 How much work is it to do this?

 From planning and preparing the flower bed, to planting, weeding, watering and feeding, the Quilt Gardens take a huge amount of effort every year.
-About 200 volunteers and staff put in roughly 2,000 man-hours to keep the Quilt Gardens looking their best.
+About 200 volunteers and staff put in roughly 2,000 man-hours to get the Quilt Gardens ready and looking their best over five months of the year.

 Gardens move to new locations every year, right?

 Quilt Gardens site managers and volunteers love being a part of this exhibition.
-Of the 16 garden sites in 2020, nine have participated every year including Das Dutchman Essenhaus and Krider World’s Fair Garden, Middlebury; Central Park, Ruthmere and Linton’s Enchanted Gardens, Elkhart; Elkhart County 4-H Fairgrounds and Old Bag Factory, Goshen; Nappanee Center, Nappanee; and the Town of Wakarusa.
+Of the 17 garden sites in 2022, nine have participated every year including Das Dutchman Essenhaus and Krider World’s Fair Garden, Middlebury; Central Park, Ruthmere and Linton’s Enchanted Garden, Elkhart; Elkhart County 4-H Fairgrounds and Old Bag Factory, Goshen; Nappanee Center, Nappanee; and the Town of Wakarusa.

 What’s the most popular flower?